-We sell our products principally through department stores, specialty stores, online retailers, luxury retailers, national chains and mass merchants and in our Company-owned retail stores in the United States and Canada and our e-commerce websites.
-For the year ended December 31, 2013, our Retail segment and our two Wholesale segments generated net sales of approximately \$209,612 and \$1,104,611, or 16% and 84% of our total net sales, respectively.
+We sell our products principally through department stores, specialty stores, online retailers, luxury retailers, national chains and mass merchants and in our Company-owned retail stores in the United States, Canada, Mexico and South Africa and our e-commerce websites.
+For the year ended December 31, 2014, our Retail segment and our two Wholesale segments generated net sales of approximately \$205,988 and \$1,128,963, or 15% and 85% of our total net sales, respectively.
 Each of these distribution channels is described below.

-Steve Madden and Steven Retail Stores.
-As of December 31, 2013, we operated 97 Steve Madden full price stores, 17 Steve Madden outlet stores, two Steven stores, one Superga store and four e-commerce websites.
-We believe that our retail stores will continue to enhance overall sales, profitability, and our ability to react to changing consumer trends.
-Our stores are also a marketing tool that allows us to strengthen brand recognition and to showcase selected items from our full line of branded and licensed products.
+Steve Madden, Steve Madden Outlet, Steven and Superga Retail Stores.
+As of December 31, 2014, we operated 122 Steve Madden full price stores, 32 Steve Madden outlet stores, one Steven store, one Superga store and four e-commerce websites (Steve Madden, Superga, Betsey Johnson and Dolce Vita).
+We believe that our retail stores will continue to enhance overall sales, profitability, and our ability to react swiftly to changing consumer trends.
+Our stores also serve as a marketing tool that allows us to strengthen brand recognition and to showcase selected items from our full line of branded and licensed products.
 Furthermore, our retail stores provide us with venues through which to test and introduce new products, designs and merchandising strategies.
 Specifically, we often test new designs at our Steve Madden retail stores before scheduling them for mass production and wholesale distribution.
 In addition to these test marketing benefits, we have been able to leverage sales information gathered at Steve Madden retail stores to assist our wholesale customers in order placement and inventory management.

-A typical Steve Madden store is approximately 1,400 to 1,600 square feet and is located in a mall or street location that we expect will attract the highest concentration of our core demographic, style-conscious customer base.
-The Steven stores, which are generally the same size as our Steve Madden stores, have a more sophisticated design and format styled to appeal to a more mature target audience.
+A typical Steve Madden store is approximately 1,900 to 2,100 square feet and is located in a mall or street location that we expect will attract the highest concentration of our core demographic, style-conscious customer base.
+The Steven and Superga stores, which are generally the same size as our Steve Madden stores, have a more sophisticated design and format styled to appeal to a more mature target audience.
+The typical outlet store is approximately 2,300 to 2,500 square feet and is located within outlet malls throughout the United States.
 In addition to carefully analyzing mall demographics and locations, we set profitability guidelines for each potential store site.
 Specifically, we target well trafficked sites at which the demographics fit our consumer profile and seek new locations where the projected fixed annual rent expense stays within our guidelines.
 By setting these guidelines, we seek to identify stores that will contribute to our overall profitability both in the near and longer terms.

 Department Stores.
 We currently sell to over 2,500 doors of 17 department stores throughout the United States and Canada.
-Our major accounts include Macy's, Nordstrom, Dillard's, Lord & Taylor and Bloomingdale's.
+Our major accounts include Macy's, Nordstrom, Dillard's, Belk and Bon Ton.

 We provide merchandising support to our department store customers including, in-store fixtures and signage, supervision of displays and merchandising of our various product lines.
-Our wholesale merchandising effort includes the creation of in-store concept shops in which a broader collection of our branded products are showcased.
+Our wholesale merchandising effort includes the creation of in-store concept shops in which to showcase a broader collection of our branded products.
 These in-store concept shops create an environment that is consistent with our image and are designed to enable the retailer to display and sell a greater volume of our products per square foot of retail space.
 In addition, these in-store concept shops encourage longer term commitment by the retailer to our products and enhance consumer brand awareness.